Porotype/porotype.github.io/_posts/2015-06-01-please-use-otp.md

 Starting up the 2FA application, or waiting for an SMS, can be annoying, and asking at each login might not be needed.
 Some applications has a "Remember this device [for some amount of time]" option - you will be asked again when logging in from another device (or browser), or when the application deems it necessary.
 Some applications get suspicious when a user logs in from a different location (e.g country, based on ip address), for instance.

 Another thing to consider is that login might not be the only critical operation.
 You might want to protect some other opration(s) by asking for authentication at that stage.
 The obvious example being changing password, and disabling 2FA - you should definitely ask for authentication at that point.
-Some other examples: making a payment, publishing an article, deleting an item...
+Some other examples: making a payment, publishing an article, deleting an item, and so on.

-In fact, depending on what your application does, you might not want to use 2FA at login at all, instead asking for it when really needed, for maximum protection with minimum annoyance...
+In fact, depending on what your application does, you might not want to use 2FA at login at all, instead asking for it when really needed, for maximum protection with minimum annoyance.

 For instance, the Nordea Mobile Bank app allows the user to log in and view account balance and transactions using just a pin code - but to make a payment, you need to be fully authenticated, and the app will ask for passwords when needed.
 It's a smart way of minimizing the friction, while protecting the important stuff.